-Brendan Adkinson is a first-year MD-PhD student within the Interdepartmental Neuroscience Program.
+Brendan Adkinson is a second-year MD-PhD student within the Interdepartmental Neuroscience Program.
 He is interested in understanding the neurobiological mechanisms underlying psychiatric illness through a combination of neuroimaging, computational, and digital phenotyping approaches.

 Brendan graduated summa cum laude as a member of Phi Beta Kappa from Marietta College where he was a letterman on the varsity football team and captain of the varsity tennis team.
 Before matriculating at Yale, he worked under the mentorship of Dr. Alan Anticevic, focusing on studies of schizophrenia, autism, and OCD, including a pharmacological manipulation with ketamine.